-For more information or general enquiries, please contact your Housing Officer in Resident and Estates Services at firstname.lastname@example.org or make an enquiry on your Housing customer account.
+For more information or general enquiries, please contact your Housing Officer in Resident and Estates Services at firstname.lastname@example.org

 Depending on the works that you want to carry out, you may need planning permission and/or building regulations approval.
 You will be liable for any costs incurred.

 If you do need planning permission or building control approval, please ensure you have applied for these prior to completing the application form.